Supporting a community of NOAA educators

 The Council is chaired by the Director of NOAA Education and supported by the Office of Education.
-Council members represent line offices and staff offices within NOAA’s organizational structure, including special representation for programs whose education activities are specifically authorized by statute.
+Members represent NOAA’s line offices, educator networks, and major education programs.

 Council member seats

 The NOAA Climate Communications and Education Program in the Climate Program Office aims to foster a climate-literate public that understands its vulnerabilities to a changing climate and makes informed decisions.
-In response to public demand, the office provides climate data and information to help build a climate-smart, resilient nation.
+In response to public demand, the office provides climate data and information to help build a climate-smart, resilient nation [through our portals Climate.gov [www.climate.gov] and the U.S. Climate Resilience Toolkit [add link].
 The program integrates climate data and information from NOAA and its partners into programs, tools, and resources designed to increase students’, educators’, and life-long learners’ climate literacy.

-The National Ocean Service education team engages formal and informal education audiences to build environmental literacy through products and programs that incorporate applied ocean and coastal science.
-The team manages NOAA Climate Stewards, providing professional development, grant opportunities and an online learning community for educators.
-The team also works to develop online resources and learning games that will enhance science education for a wide range of audiences.
+The National Ocean Service education team engages formal and informal education audiences to build environmental literacy using both online and face to face products and programs that incorporate applied ocean, coastal, and Earth science.
+The team manages NOAA Planet Stewards, providing professional development, grant opportunities and an online learning community for educators.
+The team also develops online resources and learning activities and games that will enhance science education for a wide range of audiences.

 The Sea Grant model of integrating research, outreach, and education uniquely positions Sea Grant Educators to bring ocean, coastal, and Great Lakes science literacy to the U.S. population, beginning with preschool students and continuing through lifelong learners.
 Educators’ backgrounds and expertise in both technical science and education, as well as Sea Grant’s strong affiliation with research universities, results in an education network unequaled in its ability to obtain and deliver current ocean, coastal, and Great Lakes science to students of all ages.